KMK-Git/Ubuntu-20.04-CIS-AMI-using-Terraform-and-Ansible/README.md

 ![Architecture](../assets/assets/Architecture.png?raw=true)

-This repository is used to create an Amazon Machine Image (AMI) for Ubuntu 20.04 which is hardened using CIS benchmarks.
+This repository is used to create an Amazon Machine Image (AMI) for Ubuntu 20.04 which is hardened according to CIS benchmarks.
 It uses the [Ansible role](https://github.com/alivx/CIS-Ubuntu-20.04-Ansible) created by [Alivx](https://github.com/alivx) for creating the image.

 ### Built With